Holland Taylor’s Ann Richards: ‘A woman for all seasons’

-“Ann” proved to be “the most joyous thing I’ve ever done in my life,” Taylor said of her one-person play, which has been adapted for a PBS special airing Friday (check local listings for time).
+“Ann” proved to be “the most joyous thing I’ve ever done in my life,” Taylor said of her solo play, which has been adapted for PBS “Great Performances” showcase (airing Friday, check local listings for time).

 Proof of her years-long dedication to the project: She didn’t renew her contract with the sitcom “Two and a Half Men,” the sort of steady work most actors covet, switching instead to occasional appearances so she could conserve her time and energy to work on “Ann.”